reedhewitt/loopy-php/README.md

 ## Properties
 `i`: Integer representing the index number of the current loop (zero-based by default).

+`count`: The total number of items being looped over.

 `first`: Boolean for whether you are in the first iteration of the loop.

 `not_first`: Boolean, opposite of `first`.